Staff Profile

 Current Work

-My current research focusses on music books in early modern England - print and manuscript - but shifts the emphasis from the production of books and authorship towards a history of reading.
+My current research focusses on music books in early modern and Georgian England - print and manuscript - but shifts the emphasis from the production of books and authorship towards a history of reading and recreational music making.
 My research traces the sale, circulation and ownership of music books from the sixteenth to the eighteenth centuries and seeks to rethink the social and geographical reach of literate recreational music making.
 It explores anew well-known socially elite collectors and contexts by placing them in a broader nexus of musical activity, music book ownership and use.
 It takes account of a broad cast of historical actors and a wide range of spaces that music books inhabited and in which they were realised in sound through acts of ‘reading’ as musical performance.
 My research explores the social functions of music books for a variety of amateur musicians who fashioned social identities through the acquisition of musical skills and literacies (textual, notation, tablature), engagement in recreational music making, and ownership, compilation or creation of music books that supported and signalled such activity.

 Postgraduate Supervision and Postdoctoral Mentoring